mobxjs/mobx/docs/refguide/autorun.md

 )
 ```

-A global onError handler can be set as well, use `onReactionError(handler)`.
+A global `onError` handler can be set as well with `onReactionError(handler)`.
 This can be useful in tests or for client side error monitoring.